Masters of Science (MS) in Critical Infrastructure

 Our master’s in critical infrastructure is offered 100% online.
 Once you are accepted, all you need is an Internet connection and you can attend class.
 We keep the classes small so you receive personalized attention from faculty who are interested in sharing their knowledge and helping you succeed.

 You’ll work with faculty mentors to develop a major research or critical infrastructure project that demonstrates your mastery of program curriculum and provides prospective employers with evidence of your knowledge and experience.

-Enhancing the security of physical and cyber infrastructures all over the nation requires ongoing training.
-This interdisciplinary center provides working professionals bachelor and master level certificates, plus high school students can explore cyber careers during Cyber Saturdays.
+Enhancing the security of physical and cyber infrastructures across the nation requires ongoing training.
+This interdisciplinary center provides working professionals bachelor- and master-level certificates.

 Program Director of the Construction Management and Critical Infrastructure Program